sdb3398/NBA-project/README.md

 To check whether the residuals are normally distributed, one can rely on the QQ-plot and on the Shapiro-Wilk test: both this tools shows that this property is not satisfied, since form the graph it’s clear that the residuals distribution has long tails and the p-value obtained from the test is close to 0;
 this problem can be addressed by implementing a non parametric test.

+I make also a study for the outliers, high leverage points and influential points.
+The only modification at the model is that I remove some outliers.

+# Coefficients

+The study of the coefficients tells us that, for each regressor, the p-value relative to the t-test computed to determine whether the estimated coefficient is equal to 0 (H0) or different from 0 (H1): since all of them are below the threshold of 0.05, for all the predictors there is evidence against the null hypothesis, so the conclusion is that all the estimated coefficient are different from 0.